 Patients with lung cancer are discussed at a multidisciplinary meeting (MDT) if the cancer is detected early and surgery may be an option.

-Surgery or radiotherapy may cure non-small cell lung cancer in the early stages (localised and locally advanced).
-Chemotherapy and immunotherapy alone are not curative, but they may increase the possibility of a cure when provided together with surgery and/or radiotherapy.
+Surgery or radiotherapy may cure early stage lung cancer (localised and locally advanced).
+Chemotherapy alone is not curative, but it can increase the possibility of a cure when provided together with surgery and/or radiotherapy.